-Calpe holds a claims provision that relates to claims events that already incurred, regardless of whether these claims have been reported or not.
+Calpe holds a claims provision that relates to claims events already incurred, regardless of whether reported or not.
 The provision includes all cash flows associated with all future benefits, expenses and premiums related to the claims events.
 Calpe considers the expected incidence and cost of future claims, including infrequent, high severity claims and latent claims.
 The best estimate claims provision is calculated as: